rodolforodoxrd/serversmine/README.md

 ## About

-ServersMine is dedicated to providing the best Minecraft multiplayer experience with custom features and a friendly community.
+ServersMine - GoldenAppleMC is dedicated to providing the best Minecraft multiplayer experience with custom features and a friendly community.

 ---